-- Seedlings of P. mollisima, P. subpeltata, P. caerulea, P. edulis f. flavicarp, P. edulis f. edulis and - 30 P. ligularis were raised from open pollinated seeds were sown in flats in Egerton University, - 31 Njoro Kenya.
-Eight weeks after sowing, 12 seedlings from each seed source were transplanted - 32 into 17 cm tall and 15 cm diameter round containers.
-Eight weeks later the seedlings were - 33 grafted with purple passion fruit scions.
-These grafted plants were used in a series of three - 34 experiments described below.
-The plants were grown in containers placed on benches under 50% - lath shade in a randomized complete block design in two blocks. - 36 The rootstock species were chosen to represented poor (P. ligularis), moderately poor (P. - 37 mollisima), and good (P. mollisima) compatible rootstocks (with respect to P. edulis f. edulis - 38 scions).
-Also, two new compatible rootstock accessions, P. subpeltata and P. caerulea were - 39 included.
+- 2.1 Study Area: This study was carried out in a greenhouse in Egerton University, Njoro Kenya. - 2.2 Germination and / or preparation of the seed: Seedlings of P. mollisima, P. subpeltata, P. caerulea, P. edulis f. flavicarp, P. edulis f. edulis and P. ligularis were raised from open pollinated seeds were sown in flats in a greenhouse.
+Eight weeks after sowing, 12 seedlings from each seed source were transplanted into 17 cm tall and 15 cm diameter round containers and placed on benches under 50% lath shade in the greenhouse.
+The substrate was Metromix Maryland (Metro Inc, Maryland, USA).
+Fertilizer and watering were carried out as described by [2]

+- 2.3 Grafting and rootstocks.
+Eight weeks later the seedlings were grafted with purple passion fruit scions.
+The rootstock species were chosen to represented poor (P. ligularis), moderately poor (P. mollisima), and good (P. mollisima) compatible rootstocks (with respect to P. edulis f. edulis scions).
+Two compatible rootstock accessions, P. subpeltata and P. caerulea were included.
 The effect of three lengths of cut (1.0 cm, 1.5 cm and 2 cm) was tested.
-For each - 40 rootstock species and cleft length graft combination, two single plant replications were used. - 41 Also, self-graft controls i.e. P. mollisima on P. mollisima, P. ligularis on P. ligularis and P. - 42 edulis f. flavicarpa on P. edulis f. flavicarpa were included.
-There were 192 total grafted plants - included in the experiment; the missing treatment was due to the limited number of seeds (and - 44 thus rootstocks) from the two new species (P. subpeltata and P. caerulea).
-Thirteen weeks after - 45 grafting, the following data was collected: hydraulic conductance, scion vine length, vertical and - 46 horizontal mechanical strength.
+For each rootstock species and cleft length graft combination, two single plant replications were used.
+Also, self-graft controls i.e. P. mollisima on P. mollisima, P. ligularis on P. ligularis and P. edulis f. flavicarpa on P. edulis f. flavicarpa were included. - 2.4 Evaluation of parameters: Thirteen weeks after grafting, the following data was collected: hydraulic conductance, scion vine length, vertical and horizontal mechanical strength.